Who We Are

 Brooks DeBartolo Collegiate High School (BDCHS) became a reality in 2007, after Hall of Fame Buccaneers linebacker Derrick Brooks and the Edward J. DeBartolo Jr. family, through their charitable organizations, joined forces to create BDCHS.
 Their goal was to open a charter school that would provide a rigorous quality, collegiate education, similar to that of the private schools in Hillsborough County, but without the staggering cost and to provide a greater opportunity for academic achievement to students who otherwise may not excel in a large school setting.

 The school moved from its original location at 15th Street and Fowler Avenue in Tampa to a new state-of-the-art campus four miles west off of Fowler Avenue to Central Avenue adjacent to Interstate 275.
-Since then, the enrollment has grown from 172 students to 530 for the 2014-15 school year and up to 600 students next year to reach maximum capacity.
+Since then, the enrollment has grown from 172 students to 600+ for the 2017-18 school year.

 A new campus provides new opportunities for learning and student achievement.
 The expansion of quality technology including a wireless mesh network allows students and teachers to effectively access, manage, and manipulate information and data.
 The increased availability of tools such as laptops, iPads, document cameras, and Promethean Boards provide more interactive learning environments.

 With two fully-equipped science labs (four technology labs) students will be able to conduct experiments, interactive labs, and use technology which will enhance their learning by connecting scientific theories and critical thinking with real world application.